-To get last line of the file, use the
+To get the last line of the file, use the

 Get-Content "C:\PowerShell\EventLog_Setup.txt" -tail 1

-Often administrators need to extract few lines from the big log file to analyze the log data.
+Often administrators need to extract a few lines from the big log file to analyze the log data.

 Get-Content "C:\PowerShell\EventLog_Setup.txt" -tail 50 | Out-File -FilePath "C:\PowerShell\output.csv"

-Using wait parameter to display new line
+Using the wait parameter to display a new line

-Another popular use of tail parameter is to get last lines from the file.
-Using Get-Content cmdlet -wait parameter, it keeps the file open after all existing lines output to console and watch the new line after every one second.
+tail parameter is to get the last lines from the file.
+Using the Get-Content cmdlet -wait parameter, it keeps the file open after all existing lines output to the console and watches the new line after every second.

 Get-Content "C:\PowerShell\iislog.txt" -wait

-you can stop the waiting using Ctrl + C
+You can stop the waiting using Ctrl + C.

-You can find more topics about PowerShell Active Directory commands and PowerShell basics on ShellGeek home page.
+You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.